SCHOOL PROFILE

 Second Language

-2 levels of the same foreign language (i.e. Spanish I and II) for college/university bound students
+2 levels of the same foreign language (i.e. Spanish I and II) recommended for college/university bound students

 Electives

-6 required with 4 courses from one of the following concentrations highly recommended: Career and Technical, Arts Education, or other core subject area
+6 required with at least 2 from Career and Technical, Arts Education, or or World Languages.

 Mission